UniversalDependencies/UD_Kaapor-TuDeT/README.md

 # Introduction

-UD_Munduruku-TuDeT is a collection of annotated sentences in Mundurukú.
-Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Tupinamba-TuDeT](https://github.com/UniversalDependencies/UD_Tupinamba-TuDeT), UD_Munduruku-TuDeT is part of the [TuLaR](https://tular.org) project.
-The sentences are being annotated by Fabrício Ferraz Gerardi and Eva Huber.
+UD_Kaapor-TuDeT is a collection of annotated sentences in Ka'apor.
+Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Tupinamba-TuDeT](https://github.com/UniversalDependencies/UD_Tupinamba-TuDeT), UD_Kaapor-TuDeT is part of the [TuLaR](https://tular.org) project.
+The sentences are being annotated by Fabrício Ferraz Gerardi, Carolina Aragon, Gustavo Godoy,.

 ## Text sources

-* *Mõnjoroko ã'õ - Cartilha Mundurukú 2, 3 and 5*.
-SIL, 1965;
+*
-* *Aypapayũ'ũm'ũm ekawẽn*, SIL, 1977.
+*

 # Acknowledgments